-To learn more about different pan, tilt, and zoom settings, see Pan, tilt, and zoom (PTZ) on page 52.
+To learn more about different pan, tilt, and zoom settings, see .

 Limit the pan, tilt, and zoom movements

 If there are parts of the scene that you don't want the camera to reach, you can limit the pan, tilt, and zoom movements.
 For example, you want to protect the privacy of residents in an apartment building, which is located close to a parking lot that you intend to monitor.